beckylash/SP2013_ExportPermissionList/README.md

 # SP2013_ExportPermissionList
 Draft project: Small deployable project for SharePoint 2013 sandboxed solution that lists SharePoint groups and members of current site on an HTML page.
 The HTML page includes a link to export the list of groups and members to a .csv file.
 Javascript copied and slightly modified from scripts at the following resources:<br>
 https://msdn.microsoft.com/en-us/library/office/hh185012(v=office.14).aspx <br>
 https://bl.ocks.org/kalebdf/ee7a5e7f44416b2116c0

 Requires jQuery.

+The solution works in both SharePoint 2010 and SharePoint 2013.

 Deploys html and .js files to AMC.Permissions folder in Master Page gallery for the site collection.